 Dumont grew up in rural Maine, where she learned to appreciate natural diversity at a young age.
 She spent her days outside, no matter the weather, turning over rocks and inspecting pine cones.
 The inexhaustible shapes, sizes and patterns that she observed in her backyard inspired curiosity for the natural world that has only grown throughout her academic and professional career.

-After her first year at Cornell, Dumont attended the Jackson Laboratory (JAX) , where she was mentored by Dr. Malcolm Lyons in the laboratory of Dr. Beverly Paigen.
+After her first year at Cornell, Dumont attended the Jackson Laboratory (JAX) Summer Student ProgramA ten-week summer research fellowship in mammalian genetics and genomics.
+Summer Student Program , where she was mentored by Dr. Malcolm Lyons in the laboratory of Dr. Beverly Paigen.
 Dumont’s exposure to science had been limited before that summer.
 Looking back, she credits her time in the summer student program as “life-changing.”

 “At the end of the summer, what seized me the most was this recognition that the approach we were using to map genes contributing to phenotypic differences between strains [of mice] rested on the fact that they were genetically distinct from one another,” recalls Dumont.
 “That really got me interested in understanding where genetic diversity came from in the first place.”